** Please Note:

 "Blessed are You, Lord our God, Ruler of the Universe,

-who has sanctified us with His commandments, and commanded us to study words of Torah."
+who has sanctified us with His commandments, and commanded us to study words of Torah."This Study On Rumble

 The Torah warns:

-The word "lightly" here is shav in Hebrew.
-As used in the Third of the Ten Commandments it refers to the sense of desolating a thing through an evil intent (falsely in broad terms).
+Shemot 20:7 "You shall not swear falsely by the name of Adonai your Elohim; for Adonai will not clear one who swears falsely by His Name."Another translation:You are not to use the Name of the Lord, your God, lightly because Adonai will not leave someone who misuses His Name unpunished.The word "lightly" here is the Hebrew shav.
+As used in the Third of the Ten Commandments, shav refers to the sense of desolating or dishonoring the Name through an evil intent (falsely or with a lack of respect in broad terms).
 It prohibits using the Name with 'ruination' or through moral impurity.
-Figuratively here shav implies the prohibition of idolatry (as applied to a false subject).
-It also implies uselessness,which in this case would include using the Sacred Name as something common, as if it were the name of a mortal being.
-It is also interpreted as being prohibitive of using the Name "in vain," which is to say, uttering the Name pointlessly or without without cause (such as using it in common speech, posting the Name on Website banners and so on.
+Figuratively here, shav implies the prohibition of idolatry (literally or as applied to a false subject).
+It also implies uselessness, which would include using the Sacred Name as something common, as if it were the name of a mortal being.
+Our Sages also interpret this as prohibitive of using the Name "in vain," which is to say, uttering the Name pointlessly or without cause (such as using it in common speech, posting the Name on Website banners, and so on).
 It is also prohibited to use the Name falsely, such as in swearing by the Name to establish the truth of a thing (who are we to swear by the Name of the Holy One!).
-Shav is a very broad term and so is this Commandment.
+Shav is a clear term, and so is this Commandment.
 We are not to use the Sacred Name in ANY UNWORTHY OR DISREPECTFUL WAY.

 It is also true that not everyone agrees with this rabbinic injunction, however history has shown that when the Sacred Name is commonly spoken it is seldom handled with the honor it deserves, as many people on Social Media make abundantly clear on their pages!

 Since HaShem and His Sacred Name are One, honoring it is vitally important.
-The ban seeks to build a fence or hedge around the Sacred Name reminding us that we should be in awe of the Holy One at all times.
+The ban seeks to build a fence or hedge around the Sacred Name, reminding us that we should be in awe of the Holy One at all times.
 Those violating this sanctity are advised to correct the transgression with all haste.

 The Sacred Name is: יהוה